 Drunk History?
 I’ve watched only the first three episodes and the segments featuring Paget Brewster, but I understand the concept.
-Derek Waters lights up friends with adult beverages and then has them narrate historical incidents while comedic actors perform reenactments.
+Derek Waters lights up friends with adult beverages, after which they narrate historical incidents while comedic actors perform reenactments.
 Over my brief viewing, I witnessed vomiting, inhibited logic, loss of coordination . . . diagnosis: these cats were drunk.
 But even through the haze, historical facts remained largely intact.
 Viewers still glean why these moments are important, why Waters and his people would wittily package them for easier consumption.
 Admit it.
 You’ll watch Paget Brewster rhapsodize tipsily about Florence Nightingale all day, but you’d walk out after the first ten minutes of a public lecture given by some tweed-jacketed pedant more in love with historical facts than the humanity behind them.
-You know it.
+You know you would!
 Waters understands how delivery enhances mental digestion.

 Thankfully, Derek Waters takes history far more seriously than did teen Chuck.
 For example, from Season One, Episode Two we have “August Spies and the Haymarket Riot” with Kyle Kinane delivering the drunken narration and Ike Barinholtz playing August Spies.
-A German immigrant and editor for the anarchist newspaper Arbeiter-Zeitung, Spies was outraged by the police’s opening fire on workers during a strike at the McCormick Reaper Works in Chicago.
+A German immigrant and editor for the anarchist newspaper Arbeiter-Zeitung, Spies was outraged by the police having opened fire on workers during a strike at the McCormick Reaper Works in Chicago.
 He wrote an article headlined “Workingmen, To Arms,” and over the evening word spread about police brutality.
-The next day – May 4, 1886 – labor radicals organized a protest at Haymarket Square to address police brutality.
+The next day – May 4, 1886 – labor radicals organized a protest at Haymarket Square to address this issue.

 Spies spoke at the Haymarket gathering, which included an estimated 2,000 individuals.
-When the police arrived to break it up, someone threw a bomb at them, killing seven police officers and at least one civilian.
-The bomber remains unidentified.
+When the police arrived to break it up, someone threw a bomb at them, killing seven officers and at least one civilian.
+The bomber remains unidentified still.
 Thereafter, xenophobia against immigrants ran rampant throughout Chicago, and August Spies was one of four who were hanged on November 11, 1887.
-More positively, labor movements in Chicago and other cities grew, leading to worker’s rights, such as the eight-hour work day.
-Through their intoxicated haze, Waters and Kinane repeat “eight-hour work day” again and again, hammering that message home.
+More positively, labor movements in Chicago and other cities grew, leading to worker’s rights, such as the eight-hour workday.
+Through their intoxicated haze, Waters and Kinane repeat “eight-hour workday” again and again, hammering that message home.
 Barbara Papworth never mentioned the Haymarket Riot, but Derek Waters enhances both our appreciation and understanding of this critical occurrence.
 That he and Kinane were willing to enjoy fine liquor to keep our attention during this important lesson, the birth of worker’s rights in the United States – well, gentlemen, thanks for that sacrifice.
-We laugh: we learn.
+We laugh, we learn.

-Then comes Season 1, Episode Three which contains “Stetson Kennedy Infiltrates the KKK.”
-Our drunken narrator, Mark Gugliardi, relates how Stetson Kennedy – familiar mostly I’m guessing to hardcore historians or comic-book nerds – infiltrated the Ku Klux Klan, revealing their secrets through the medium of radio, through the 16-episode “Clan of the Fiery Cross” storyline of The Adventures of Superman.
-I’d known vaguely that Gene Luen Yang had in part based his recent Superman Smashes the Klan on that original radio broadcast, but I was unaware of Kennedy’s infiltration into the Klan, his involvement with developing the radio-show plot, and the ramifications that followed.
+Then comes Season One, Episode Three, “Stetson Kennedy Infiltrates the KKK.”
+Our drunken narrator, Mark Gugliardi, relates how Stetson Kennedy – familiar mostly to hardcore historians or comic-book nerds – infiltrated the Ku Klux Klan, revealing their secrets through the medium of radio, through the sixteen-episode “Clan of the Fiery Cross” storyline of The Adventures of Superman.
+I’d known vaguely that Gene Luen Yang had in part based his recent Superman Smashes the Klan on that original radio broadcast, but I was unaware of Kennedy’s infiltration into the Klan, his involvement with developing the radio-show plot, and the ramifications.

-When watching Drunk History, enjoy the drunken antics of participants, but pay attention to the underlying messages too.
+When watching Drunk History, enjoy the drunken antics, but pay attention to the underlying messages.
 All hail the Internet, which enabled me to do quick searches to move beyond the introductions this show provided.
-Play along, but remember the “history” part of the title too, not just the “drunk” angle.
+Play along, but remember the history part of the title too.